-This makes machine translation a less than optimal solution for translating more creative, like novels or even narrative journalism.
+This makes machine translation a less-than-optimal solution for translating more creative content, like novels or even narrative journalism.
 Machine translation doesn’t have the nuance or contextual know-how to sift through War and Peace, a work of fiction originally written in Russian, and adequately translate it into any other language.

 “Machine translation has no brain.”